Grozny Oblast: Abolishment and consenquences

 In 1956, however, the Soviet government issued a new decree on re-habilitation of the repressed peoples.
 Several thousand Chechens and Ingush took this chance to move back to their ancestral home.
-This was met with mixed signals, on one hand this allowed for a very potential workforce, on the other question arose of re-establishment of the ChIASSR and a full re-habilitation of the Chechens and Ingush people.
+This was met with mixed signals, on one hand this allowed for a very potential workforce, on the other question arose of re-establishment of the ChIASSR and a full re-habilitation of the Chechen and Ingush people.
 The latter created several problems as most of their homes were now occupied by re-settlers.
 Nonetheless, in January 1957 the Supreme Soviet of the RSFSR re-instated the ChIASSR and abolished Grozny Oblast.
 However, the pre-1944 borders were not preserved.
 Kizlyarsky District was passed to the Dagestan ASSR (which administered it during 1923–1937) and two left-bank Terek River districts (Naursky and Shelkovsky) adjacent to Chechnya were retained by the ChIASSR.
 This was done for two reasons, primarily due to the firm economic ties they developed to Grozny, but also to dilute the new republic's ethnic composition, as they became the central settlement zones for the returning Chechens (to avoid them being re-settled into the mountainous zones).

 Upon return, the deported peoples were met negatively by the region's still pre-dominant Russian population, especially in the feuds over land and homes.
 This erupted in the August 1958 riots where the Russians demanded that either the Grozny Oblast be restored or the ChIASSR be transformed into a republic with no titular nation like neighbouring Dagestan.
 The riot was put down by the Soviet militsiya.

 As a result of this, by the mid-1970s a systematic emigration of Russians from the republic started, due to the social discrimination in favour of the only nationality (all administrative roles of Checheno-Ingushetia by the late 1970s were held by Chechens).
 By the end of the 1980s, Chechens formed the majority in all mountainous regions, and almost half of the population in traditional ethnic Russian/Cossack regions (left banks of the Terek and Sunzha rivers, cities of Grozny and Gudermes) the catalyst was set for the mass ethnic cleansing of the Russian population that took place in the 1990s.
 Today Russians make up a tiny minority in both Chechnya and Ingushetia.